clicknium/clicknium-docs/doc/references/python/webdriver/webextension/detect.md

 ***def detect(self) -> ExtensionStatus***

-Detect browser extension installation status.
+Detect the installation status of the browser extension.

+.

 **Returns:**
-    &emsp;ExtensionStatus object, import the module with `from clicknium.common.enums import ExtensionStatus`, and the class definition as following:
+    &emsp;ExtensionStatus object, import the module with `from clicknium.common.enums import ExtensionStatus`, and the class definition is as follows:
 ```python
 class ExtensionStatus:
     NotInstalled = "NotInstalled"